How to connect JBL speakers together

 Here’s a step-by-step guide on how to link JBL speakers together.

-Though the American audio hardware manufacturer has been around for decades, most users know JBL by its success in portable speakers.
-Whether you want to party at the beach or turn your phone into a sound system, JBL offers something for everyone.
+Whether you want to annoy everyone at the beach with your questionable music taste or turn your phone into a full-fledged sound system, JBL offers something for everyone.

-Later, the company saw the potential of their portable speakers at outdoor parties where friends usually bring their speakers with them.
-It released the next generation speakers with the ‘Connect+’ communication protocol that extended the limit to 100 speakers.
+Naturally, the company saw potential in its lineup of portable speakers.
+So, it released the next generation of speakers with the ‘Connect+’ (JBL Connect Plus) communication protocol that extended the limit to 100 speakers.

 Press the ‘Bluetooth Button‘ on the primary speaker to enable pairing with the source.